nspcc-dev/neofs-spec/06-blockchain/03-balance.md

 func Burn(from interop.Hash160, amount int, txDetails []byte)
 ```

-Burn is a method that transfers assets from user account to empty account\.
-Can be invoked only by Alphabet nodes of the Inner Ring\.
+Burn is a method that transfers assets from a user account to an empty account\.
+It can be invoked only by Alphabet nodes of the Inner Ring\.

-Produces Burn\, Transfer and TransferX notifications\.
+It produces Burn\, Transfer and TransferX notifications\.

-Burn method invoked by Alphabet nodes of the Inner Ring when they process Cheque notification from NeoFS contract\.
-It means that locked assets were transferred to user in main chain\, therefore lock account should be destroyed\.
-Before that Alphabet nodes should synchronize precision of main chain GAS contract and Balance contract\.
+Burn method is invoked by Alphabet nodes of the Inner Ring when they process Cheque notification from NeoFS contract\.
+It means that locked assets have been transferred to the user in the mainchain\, therefore the lock account should be destroyed\.
+Before that\, Alphabet nodes should synchronize precision of mainchain GAS contract and Balance contract\.
 Burn decreases total supply of NEP\-17 compatible NeoFS token\.

 ##### Decimals